BestTimesToVisit.com Logo

 food

 Seafood is a must-try in Ushuaia!
 Many restaurants offer fresh catches of the day.
+Look for restaurants frequented by locals for the best quality and prices.
 Try the centolla (king crab) – it's a local delicacy.
-For a more budget-friendly option, explore the local markets for empanadas and other regional snacks.

 packing

 Pack layers!
 The weather in Ushuaia can be unpredictable, with strong winds and fluctuating temperatures.
-Waterproof and windproof outerwear is essential, even in summer.
-Comfortable walking shoes are a must for exploring the city and hiking trails.
+Bring waterproof and windproof outerwear, comfortable walking shoes, and warm layers for even the warmest days.
+Don't forget sunscreen, even on cloudy days.

 Weather Details